 EntertainmentCelebrities Khloe Kardashian responds to reported Lamar Odom incident Khloe Kardashian and Lamar Odom attend Kanye West Yeezy Season 3 on Feb.
 11, 2016, in New York City.
 She tweeted a sad-face emoji after a report that Odom was intoxicated and removed from a plane.
 Photo Credit: Getty Images for Yeezy Season 3 / Jamie McCarthy By Frank Lovece Special to Newsday July 12, 2016 5:31 PM Print Share fbShare Tweet Email Reality-TV star Khloé Kardashian commiserated with fans on Twitter on Tuesday, following a report that her estranged husband, Lamar Odom, had been removed from an airplane while apparently intoxicated.
 Kardashian — who refiled for divorce in May after withdrawing an earlier petition when Odom fell critically ill at a Nevada brothel in October — tweeted a sad-face emoji, prompting responses from some of her 21.1 million followers.
 Former Los Angeles Lakers and Los Angeles Clippers player Odom, 36, has a history of drug abuse and troubled behavior, including the reported three-day cocaine binge that resulted in a coma and months of recovery.
 Most of Kardashian’s fans were supportive.
 “You’re doing what you can, unfortunately he makes his own choices.
 Stay strong,” wrote one, to which Kardashian, 32, replied, “Love you lots.
 Thank you.”
 To another who tweeted, “You gave him your hand, he didn’t take it.
 Stay strong, you are our role model,” she responded, “Thank you sweet heart.
 I love you.”
 When one critic said Kardashian, long separated from Odom, needed “to be helping your HUSBAND,” the reality star shot back, “Stay in your [expletive] lane little girl.
 You know nothing about anything.
 You’re a sheep herded by society.”
 TMZ.com said Odom had been drinking heavily at a Los Angeles International Airport lounge Monday before boarding a Delta red-eye bound for New York.
 Citing two unnamed first-class passengers, the website said that as the plane was preparing for takeoff, Odom vomited twice, including in the galley.
 Flight attendants gently escorted him off, TMZ said, but Odom returned after 10 minutes while the plane was being cleaned and was removed once again.
 “We never received a call about this at all,” airport police Officer Rob Pedragon told the Los Angeles Times, adding he did not know whether Odom removed himself or was taken off by crew.
 A Delta representative did not confirm the incident, saying that the airline “takes customer privacy very seriously.”
 Odom’s divorce attorney could not be reached for comment, the paper said.
-By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.